 Despite the wealth of new information available in the live interaction, perceivers’ judgments based on the photograph they had seen months earlier strongly predicted their judgments following the live interaction.
 If perceivers had formed a favorable impression of the woman based simply on her portrait, they continued to hold a favorable impression of her following the interaction.
 If perceivers had initially formed an unfavorable impression, then they continued to hold these unfavorable impressions, even after meeting her.

-Initial impressions based solely on facial appearance may signal important information about how we might feel about the person.
 Cooper and colleagues at Princeton found similar results in a study that was focused on romantic attraction.
 Participants viewed photographs of potential partners and made judgments about how much they would like to date the person.
 A few days later, participants met these individuals in a real-life speed-dating context and were asked to indicate whether they wanted to pursue or reject each person.
 Based on the original photograph they were shown, participants were astoundingly good at forecasting whom they eventually decided to pursue or reject in the live speed-dating interaction.

 How do pre-impressions based on facial appearance come to affect how much you like someone during an actual interaction?
 In our study, we found that impressions based on photographs led to different behaviors once the participants met.
 For example, if perceivers had formed a favorable impression of a woman based on her photograph, then when they had the opportunity to meet her in a live interaction, they were warmer and more engaged.
 They smiled more, leaned in, and generally signaled enjoyment of the interaction.
 Their behaviors, in turn, led the woman to be more engaged, warmer, and more likable, which ultimately confirmed the perceiver’s initial favorable impressions.
 This is a demonstration of the classic self-fulfilling prophecy phenomenon.